Luffyzm3D2Y/Luffyzm3D2Y.github.io/_pages/cv.md

     Conducted research on multi-agent systems, contributing to the development of the Internet of Agents (IoA) framework and co-authored the paper “Internet of Agents: Weaving a Web of Heterogeneous Agents for Collaborative Intelligence,” currently under review.
 Ongoing work and future plans are being actively pursued.
   * Supervisor: [Weize Chen](https://scholar.google.com.hk/citations?user=0CoGHtIAAAAJ&hl=zh-CN)

-* May 2023 - October 2023: Large Language Model Algorithm Engineering Intern
+* May 2023 - October 2023: Large Language Model Engineering Intern
   * [ModelBest](modelbest.cn)
   * Duties included:
     1. Enhancement of large language model capabilities (primarily focused on reproducing and improving research in the alignment stage and data generation for Chinese models):